Arian controversy: Homoian

 The Homoians taught that the Son is similar to the Father, either "in all things" or "according to the scriptures," without speaking of substance.
 Several members of the other schools, such as Hosius of Cordoba and Aëtius, also accepted certain Homoian formulae.
+In the 5th century, Germanic immigrants defeated the Roman army, sacked Rome, and deposed the last Western Roman emperor.
+Most of them were Homoian Christians.